Battle of Kanzhal: Kabardian Resistance

 The Kabardians had to choose: surrender to the occupiers or stand up to defend their homeland and independence.
-The Kabardian princes, led by their Supreme Prince Kurgoko Atazhukin. who had lived in constant anxiety since their re-emigration from Zakubanya, conferred and unanimously decided to resist.
+The Kabardian princes, led by their Supreme Prince Kurghoqo Hatokhshoqo. who had lived in constant anxiety since their re-emigration from Zakubanya, conferred and unanimously decided to resist.
 A general mobilization was carried out, everyone had to take up arms, “even boys as young as fourteen.”

 Kabarda was able to field an army estimated between 7,000 and 30,000 men, half of whom were elite noble cavalry.
 Realistically, the force was likely around 10,000 to 15,000 men.
 However, the forces were unequal.
 It was clear that an open battle with the Crimean-Turkish army would likely result in catastrophic defeat.

-Understanding that the attack could lead to the devastation and conquest of Kabarda, Grand Duke Kurgoko Hatokshokovic appealed to the Khan with a peace proposal, asking for a reduction in the size of the tribute.
+Understanding that the attack could lead to the devastation and conquest of Kabarda, Grand Duke Kurghoqo Hatokhshoqo appealed to the Khan with a peace proposal, asking for a reduction in the size of the tribute.
 But Qaplan I Giray rejected these overtures, declaring, “I will accept no less than three thousand prisoners.”

 The Kabardians then deliberately stalled negotiations for around 19 days, buying time to prepare.
 Eventually, while still feigning cooperation, they suddenly “attacked by night.”